Competitions are a great motivational tool for increasing performance.

 There is always something you can prove to yourself.
 I strongly urge you not to get in the way of your own success.
 Don’t be your own worst enemy.
 Instead, uncover and test your self-confidence.
 Compete against your previous successes to make the next one even more profound and satisfying.

 YOU CAN DO IT.
-And I can help you.
-In just a few coaching sessions, I can guide you to the place inside of yourself that is blocking your self-confidence and inhibiting your success.
+And you don’t have to do it alone.
+Consider hiring an executive or life coaching.
+In just a few coaching sessions, a coach can guide you to the place inside of yourself that is blocking your self-confidence and inhibiting your success.
 That self-awareness will waken your strengths and abilities, leading you to fulfilling successes at work and at home.
+What are you waiting for?